-- 48. In opening the substantive discussions, the Chairman, the Minister in the Ministry of Finance and Economy of Trinidad and Tobago, Mr Selby Wilson, called the meeting to order, and invited statements by members.
-Plenary statements were made by the representatives of Antigua and Barbuda, the Republic of Cuba, the United States Virgin Islands, St Vincent and the Grenadines, and the International Maritime Organisation (IMO). - 49.
-The representative from Antigua and Barbuda expressed the appreciation of his government for the work being done by the CDCC, noting the importance of tourism for the development of his country.
-He noted the integrative function of the committee in providing a forum for free and frank discussion in a pluralistic region.
+- 48. The Chairman, Mr. Selby Wilson, called the meeting to order and invited statements by members.
+Plenary statements were made by the representatives of Antiqua and Barbuda, Cuba, the United States Virgin Islands, Saint Vincent and the Grenadines and the International Maritime Organization (IMD). - 49.
+The representative from Antigua and Barbuda expressed the appreciation of his government for the work being done by CDCC, noting the importance of tourism for the development of his country.
+He noted the integrative function of the Committee in providing a forum for free and frank discussion in a pluralistic region. - 50.
+In tracing the development of the CDCC from its opening session in Havana in October 1975, the representative of Cuba noted that CDCC was not an administrative mechanism but an intergovernmental body and said that if it ceased to function effectively, its member governments would bear the responsibility for it.

-- 50. The representative of Cuba in tracing the development of the CDCC from its opening session in Havana in October 1975, noted that the CDCC was not an administrative mechanism but an intergovernmental body and if it ceased to function effectively the governments would bear the responsibility for it. - 51.
-While conceding that the cultural and linguistic plurality in the region provided a constraint to co-operation, the representative nevertheless believed that the factors uniting the committee were stronger than those which divided it, and the prevailing conditions would sooner or later lead committee members to adopt a common platform for the protection of their common interests. - 52.
-In referring to the difficulties experienced in convening the tenth session in Cuba, he advised the meeting of the need to adopt a common position against divisive forces, and assured the committee that Cuba's willingness to press ahead with the activities of the CDCC had not been diminished.
-He indicated that Cuba had a legitimate right to host a future meeting of the CDCC, an act which would be a genuine reflection of the political maturity of the region. - 53.
-The representative of the U.S. Virgin Islands requested the CDCC to develop a plan of action to assist the non-independent members countries in their thrust for development.
-Emphasis should be placed on action to identify projects and programmes to stimulate trade, technical linkages, and other forms of contact between the associate and full members of the CDCC. - 54.
-The representative of Saint Vincent and the Grenadines noted the under utilization of assistance opportunities available through the CDCC.
-He proposed that the committee, in planning future projects, should take into account the proposals being made by certain members of the Eastern Caribbean to establish a politically unified state. - 55.
-The observer from the IMO outlined the functions of the organization, which related mainly to the maintenance of the highest standards of maritime safety, the prevention and control of marine pollution, handling and transportation of dangerous goods, and maritime legislation.
-He outlined the activities of the IMO in Trinidad and Tobago and Jamaica, and indicated that countries seeking assistance from the IMO should do so through its head office, the local UNDP office, or the CDCC secretariat.
+- 51. While conceding that the cultural and linguistic plurality in the region provided a constraint to co-operation, he said he believed that the factors uniting the Committee were stronger than those which divided it and that the prevailing conditions would sooner or later lead Committee members to adopt a common platform for the protection of their common interests. - 52.
+In referring to the difficulties experienced in convening the tenth session in Cuba, he advised the meeting of the need to adopt a common position against divisive forces and assured the Committee that Cuba's willingness to press ahead with the activities of CDCC had not been diminished.
+He indicated that Cuba had a legitimate right to host a future meeting of CDCC and said that recognition of that right would be a genuine reflection of the political maturity of the region. - 53.
+The representative of the United States Virgin Islands requested CDCC to develop a plan of action to assist the non-independent member countries in their thrust for development.
+Emphasis should be placed on action to identify projects and programmes to stimulate trade, technical linkages and other forms of contact between the associate and full members of CDCC. - 54.
+The representative of Saint Vincent and the Grenadines noted the underutilization of assistance opportunities available through CDCC.
+He proposed that in planning future projects, the Committee should take into account the proposals being made by countries in the Eastern Caribbean to establish a politically unified state. - 55.
+The observer from IMO outlined the functions of his organization, which related mainly to the maintenance of the highest standards of maritime safety, the prevention and control of marine pollution, the handling and transportation of dangerous goods and maritime legislation.
+He outlined the activities of the IMO in Trinidad and Tobago and Jamaica, and indicated that countries seeking assistance from IMO should do so through its head office, their local UNDP office or the CDCC secretariat.

-Agenda Item 4 - Adoption of the Agenda and organization of work
+Agenda Item 4 - Adoption of the agenda and organization of work \/